 - First time visitors in one Hijri Year : No Charges

-- Second time visitors in last three Hijri Year: SR2000 (To be paid by Mu’tamir)
+- Second-time visitors in a lifetime: SR2000 (To be paid by Mu’tamir)

 While this seems to be aimed at increasing the non-oil revenue, under the Saudi government’s Vision 2030 to diversify the Kingdom’s income streams, it is also evident that this will serve the purpose of reducing congestion as well.
 So, most probably, visa quotas and resultant delays in Rajab, Shaban and specially Ramadan, when it is almost as busy as Hajj will also be eased.